Leslie B. Hammer Lab

 Oregon MESH (Military Employee Sleep and Health) Study (2016-present)

-The Oregon MESH Study is another Department of Defense funded intervention study which will tackle the issue of sleep-related health concerns that are increasingly the focus of research in the military domain.
+The Oregon MESH Study, MESH.org is a Department of Defense funded intervention study which will tackle the issue of sleep-related health concerns that are increasingly the focus of research in the military domain.
 The adverse effects of sleep deprivation are known to cause a variety of negative health and family issues.
 This study will test the effects of an intervention designed to improve the sleep of full-time National Guard members.

 Collaborative meeting with Major Matt LoPresti, of the US Army Medical Research